Resources for business-minded Lumberjacks

 - Evaluation of transfer credits and advice for transfer students

 - Returning from probation or suspension

 - Graduation plans

 Honor societies and student organizations help students foster business relationships and friendships that extend long after graduation.
-Nelson Rusche College of Business offers 12 such organizations and societies:
+Rusche College of Business offers 12 such organizations and societies:

 Beta Alpha Psi - an honorary and professional accounting fraternity for undergraduate and graduate students, open to accounting, finance, and information systems majors.
 Contact the School of Accountancy for more information.

 Beta Gamma Sigma - the international honor society serving business programs accredited by AACSB International.
 Membership in Beta Gamma Sigma is the highest recognition a business student anywhere in the world can receive in a business program accredited by AACSB International.
 Contact the Department of Management and Marketing for more information.